picdorsey/craft-pd/readme.md

-# Pd plugin for Craft CMS
+# PD plugin for Craft CMS

-Piccirilli Dorsey business logic.
+An "in-house" business logic plugin for Piccirilli Dorsey, Inc.

 ## Installation